TobiasPSP/doneland_sources/Tools/Software/EspHome/Manual Provisioning/README.md

 * **Generic Provisioning:** to mimick the *Prepare for first use* functionality and *provision a microcontroller* in a way that it can later be *adopted* by *ESPHome*, download the generic firmware file that *ESP Web Tool* uses: [https://firmware.esphome.io/esphome-web/esp32s2/esphome-web-esp32s2.factory.bin](https://firmware.esphome.io/esphome-web/esp32s2/esphome-web-esp32s2.factory.bin)
 * **Configuration:** to mimick the *Install* functionality and upload a *hand-tailored firmware file*, create a dedicated *ESPHome configuration*, let *ESPHome* then create a *firmware file* for it, and download the file to your computer.

+> [!IMPORTANT]
+> The *generic* firmware file that you download from *firmware.esphome.io* is *targeting a specific microcontroller type* and does not work with other types.
+The link above points to the firmware for *ESP32 S2* microcontrollers.
+If you need the download link for other microcontroller types, expand *Downloading Generic Firmware File* below.
+>
 In either way, you get a *firmware file* that **Adafruit ESP Tool** can upload to your microcontroller.